namatedev/mosip-infra-ocp/200923_vrac_mack_mosip_poc_guide-preparation-mosip-kubernetes-infra.md

     Name: /VirtualBox/GuestInfo/Net/1/V4/IP, value: 10.20.30.10, timestamp: 1596637864670847000, flags:

-After that, it's necessary to persist this IP in an internal file of the console virtual server, it's as follows:
+After that, it's necessary to persist this IP in an internal file of the console virtual machine, it's as follows:

-- Initiate session on ssh `ssh centos@10.20.30.10`
+- Initiate session on ssh from the host into the console VM: `ssh centos@10.20.30.10`
 - After that do the following:

       sudo touch /etc/sysconfig/network-scripts/ifcfg-enp0s8